lunacodes/my-webtoon-list-app/README.md

 * Store user info securely, via hashing
 * Enable logout
 * Build User Dashboard
+* Let user add Webtoons to their list, directly from the main gallery

 ### Other

 * Split server routes into separate files for user and webtoons
 * Replace placeholder images
+* Generate pages for each webtoon, from JSON API data

 ### Images